 Asset purchases and sales are determined by the Manager, who has been given discretionary authority to manage the asset allocation to achieve the Fund's investment objectives.
-Compliance with the target asset allocations and the composition of the portfolio is monitored by the board of directors.
+Compliance with the target asset allocations and the composition of the portfolio is monitored by the Board of Directors.
 In instances where the portfolio has diverged from target asset allocations, the Manager is obliged to take actions to rebalance the portfolio in line with the established targets, within prescribed time limits.

-(b) Credit Risk and Currency Risk
+(b) Credit Risk

 Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Fund, resulting in a financial loss to the Fund.
-It arises principally from debt securities held, and also from derivative financial assets and cash and cash equivalents.
+It arises principally from debt securities held and cash and cash equivalents.

-A Fund could lose money if the issuer or guarantor of a fixed income security (including a security purchased with securities lending collateral), or the counterparty to a derivatives contract, repurchase agreement or a loan of portfolio securities, is unable or unwilling, or is perceived (whether by market participants, rating agencies, pricing services or otherwise) as unable or unwilling, to make timely principal and/or interest payments, or to otherwise honour its obligations.
+A Fund could lose money if the issuer or guarantor of a fixed income security (including a security purchased with securities lending collateral), or the counterparty to a derivative contract, repurchase agreement or a loan of portfolio securities, is unable or unwilling, or is perceived (whether by market participants, rating agencies, pricing services or otherwise) as unable or unwilling, to make timely principal and/or interest payments, or to otherwise honour its obligations.
 The downgrade of the credit of a security held by the Fund may decrease its value.
 Securities are subject to varying degrees of credit risk, which are often reflected in credit ratings.